We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 Product limits

-Shopify is considerably more generous than Ecwid when it comes to the number of products you can host in your store — you can host an unlimited number, regardless of the plan you’re on.
+Shopify is considerably more generous than Ecwid when it comes to the number of products you can list on your store — you can sell an unlimited number of items, regardless of the plan you’re on.

 Product options

-With Shopify, you are limited to just 3 product options per product.
+With Shopify, you are limited to using just 3 product options per product.

-Now, this limit won’t be a showstopper for many merchants — and if it is, there are workarounds available.
-You can buy a Shopify app that removes the limitations; combine two options into one; create separate products; or do some coding to add more options.
+Now, this limit won’t be a showstopper for many merchants — and for those it affects, there are workarounds available.
+You could buy a Shopify app that removes the limitations; combine two options into one; create separate products; or do some coding to add more options.

-But it would be better if Shopify’s product option limits were more generous in the first place.
+I feel it would be better if Shopify’s product option limits were more generous in the first place, though.

 Ecwid, by contrast, is much more straightforward in this regard and doesn’t limit product options at all.